Posted on 3rd August, 2019

 The FDA also decided to demand postmarket studies.
 With this requirement, the FDA wanted to ensure that companies are offering proof that risks to patient health have been sufficiently evaluated.
 The agency says that data from studies will evaluate new devices submitted for review.

-Interim results from postmarket studies show that patients with an implanted metal-on-metal total hip device have blood metal ion levels that are significantly higher than those without metal implants.
+Interim results from postmarket studies showed that patients with an implanted metal-on-metal total hip device had blood metal ion levels that were significantly higher than those without metal implants.

-According to Gottlieb and Shuren, although that's not unexpected, the accepted blood level threshold measurement (7.0 parts per billion mg/l or higher) for metal ions is not most favorable in determining if a metal-on-metal device is functioning properly.
+According to Gottlieb and Shuren, although that was not unexpected, the accepted blood level threshold measurement (7.0 parts per billion mg/l or higher) for metal ions was not most favorable in determining if a metal-on-metal device was functioning properly.

 Certain patients had higher levels of metal ions in their blood and no adverse events, while severe symptoms were present in some patients with lower levels.
 According to the FDA, the levels of metal ions in the blood were higher for patients who had the device removed from their bodies than those who still had the implant.